Skip to main content

 Clearance & Facility Posture

-Forward-deployed founder experience is documented under Past Performance — Raytheon International Baghdad (2006–2008) establishes austere-environment delivery precedent.
+Forward-deployed leadership experience is documented under Past Performance — Raytheon International Baghdad (2006–2008) establishes austere-environment delivery precedent.
 Capability Statement available on request; see How to Buy for small-business identifiers and set-aside pathways, and Teaming for prime-subcontractor engagement.

 Past Performance